TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesEditors/RequiredFunctions/Index.rst

 Some people believe that having more access privileges in a system is better than having essential privileges only.
 This is not true from a security perspective due to several reasons.
-Every additional privilege causes not only new risks to the system but also requires more responsibility as well as security awareness from the user.
+Every additional privilege introduces not only new risks to the system but also requires more responsibility as well as security awareness from the user.

 In most cases editors should prefer having access to functions and